 WARNING: Before checking the track alignment, ensure that the track is free of all particles which could be thrown out while it is rotating.
 Keep hands, feet, tools and clothing clear of track.
 Ensure no-one is standing in close proximity to the vehicle.

-(W5) Carburetor Adjustment
+Carburetor Adjustment

 CAUTION: Never operate your snowmobile with the air intake silencer disconnected.
-Serious engine damage will occur if this notice is disregarded.
+Serious engine damage will occur.